Goofert42/MineTimer/README.md

 With MineTimer you can easily record your overall playtime with only a couple of clicks.

 # How to Use
+> [!WARNING]
+> Windows will stop the installer from running as it is not officialy signed.

 All you need to do is download the installer and run it.
 From there MineTimer will open every time you boot up your computer and will run in the background.

-WARNING: Windows will stop the exe from running.
-Please just press "More Info" and "Run Anyway".
-Removing this pop-up will cost £100 a year.

 To view your playtime, navigate to the tray and right click the MineTimer logo and click view playtime.